-There are no withholding taxes applied before the money is distributed to investors.
+There are no withholding taxes applied in the UK before the money is distributed to investors.
 The investors are expected to declare this income in their own tax returns and pay taxes in their country of residence.
 This is a positive thing about investing with Property Partner, since other real estate crowdfunding platforms sometimes apply withholding tax, which further reduces investors’ returns.

 Is Property Partner Safe?

 As is the case with any crowdfunding site, it is imperative that you spend some time exploring how safe the respective platform is.
 In order to do this with Property Partner, we first need to look at how the deals are structured.

 As per UK Land Registry laws, no more than four people can be listed on the title deeds of a residential property.
 As a means to bypass these restrictions, Property Partner utilizes what is known as a special purpose vehicle (SPV).
 In its most basic form, an SPV is a company that is set up for a particular purpose.

 This can come in the form of an LLP, partnership, or a limited company.
 Each SPV will be individually structured depending on the property investment in question.
 For example, if 1,000 investors collectively inject £250,000 to buy a London property, the SPV will be structured in such a way.